 germs — they don't get rid of egg proteins.

-At home, keep foods that contain egg in a separate part of your kitchen so they
+Keep foods that contain egg in a separate part of your kitchen so they don't contaminate

-don't contaminate your food.
+your child's food.
 When preparing food, wash dishes and utensils with dishwashing

 soap and hot water to remove any traces of egg.

-When eating away from home, keep your epinephrine auto-injector with you and make
+When eating away from home, make sure you have an epinephrine auto-injector with

-sure that it hasn't expired.
-Also, tell the people preparing or serving your food
+you and that it hasn't expired.
+Also, tell the people preparing or serving your child's

 with your request for a safe meal.